geoffrey4444/spectre-cpp-basics/README.md

 This is not meant to be an authoritative or complete introduction to these topics.
 I'm still learning myself, and I'm a physicist, not a C++ professional or a computer scientist.
 But I hope that these introductions will help my students and other new spectre developers tackle the learning curve a bit more easily.

 Prerequisites:
  * I'm assuming that students have basic programming knowledge in any language (e.g. python).
-Defining variables, if/else, for/while loops, defining your own functions, etc.
+Defining variables, if/else, for/while loops, defining your own functions, etc. That said, no topic is too basic to ask about in this course!
  * I'm also assuming that students have some environment where they can compile and run C++-17 programs.
  * The above prerequisites are sufficent for running the toy examples we'll develop.
 But to apply them to spectre, I also assume students are able to checkout, compile, and run the tests on spectre.
 Instructions here: (https://spectre-code.org/installation.html)